 You’ll have to create a new profile to avoid corruption issues.

-Downgrade protection can be overwritten by launching Firefox through the command line with the --allow-downgrade parameter.
+Note: Downgrade protection can be overridden by launching Firefox through the command line with the --allow-downgrade parameter.

 I already use separate profiles for my different Firefox installations